NotEricanu/HeatShop/README.md

    - Quickly check if your formatting is correct before testing in-game.

 How can your Item Shop be picked?
-Open an issue on this repo and i will pick one.
+Open an issue on this repo and i will pick one or post it in #suggestions on out Discord server.
 (Credits to Eon/Rio for this README.md, because i was too lazy to do it my self)

 Create an issue on this github repo with your itemshop.json for me to pick your item shop.